 - Liaise with other students by email or through discussion board forums and use shared ideas and information.

 In this section

 Our students enrol for this course to develop their professional knowledge and to acquire new skills.
 They do this to improve their career and promotion prospects, change their career, or, if they are recently graduated, to specialise in a new subject area to enhance their job prospects.

 Experience has shown that the majority of students who register on this course are already working in the environmental field.
 We therefore aim to be as flexible as possible in terms of the topics studied and will give you the opportunity to focus on areas of particular interest to you and/or the organisation for which you work where possible.

 Strong links to consultancies and environmental agencies both private and governmental ensure that the course remains current and relevant to the needs of potential employers.

-Dr Richard Douglas is Course Director & has research interests in the movement of metals in the environment.
+Dr Richard Douglas is Course Director and has research interests in the movement of metals in the environment.
 Other members include Professor Phil Jordan who specialises in nutrient management, Dr Joerg Arnscheidt involved with research in antimicrobial resistance and Professor Brian Rippey modelling organic contaminants.